-Three of his BGSU defensive linemen have either been drafted or signed as undrafted free agents over the past two seasons.
+Three of his BGSU defensive linemen were either drafted or signed as undrafted free agents over the 2012 and 2013 seasons.

-Chris Jones was selected in the sixth round of the 2013 NFL Draft by the Houston Texans and is currently a starter for the New England Patriots.
+Chris Jones was selected in the sixth round of the 2013 NFL Draft by the Houston Texans and is currently a starter for the Super Bowl champion New England Patriots.

 Ted Ouellet (Green Bay Packers) and Jairus Campbell (Baltimore Ravens) signed free agent deals.